yugendran0705/DWDM-Assignment/README.md

+# Implemented ID3 Algorithm
+Steps to run on your localhost
+1. Clone the repo
+2. npm install
+3. npm run dev

+Make sure to give all the details in the box in the same format (case sensitive).

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.